propelorm/Propel/documentation/02-buildtime.markdown

 The "om" command added a new directory in the `bookstore/` project, called `build/`.
 The generated model classes are located under the `classes/bookstore/` subdirectory:

 {% highlight bash %}
-cd /path/to/bookstore
+> cd /path/to/bookstore
-cd build/classes/bookstore/
+> cd build/classes/bookstore/
-ls
+> ls
     om/
     map/
     Author.php
     AuthorPeer.php
     AuthorQuery.php
     Book.php
     BookPeer.php
     BookQuery.php
     Publisher.php
     PublisherPeer.php
     PublisherQuery.php
 {% endhighlight %}

 For every table in the database, Propel creates 3 PHP classes:

-* a _model'' class (e.g. `Book`), which represents a row in the database;
+* a _model_ class (e.g. `Book`), which represents a row in the database;
-* a _peer'' class (e.g. `BookPeer`), offering static constants and methods mostly for compatibility with previous Propel versions;
+* a _peer_ class (e.g. `BookPeer`), offering static constants and methods mostly for compatibility with previous Propel versions;
-* a _query'' class (e.g. `BookQuery`), used to operate on a table to retrieve and update rows
+* a _query_ class (e.g. `BookQuery`), used to operate on a table to retrieve and update rows

 Propel uses the `phpName` attribute of each table as the base for the PHP class names.